Stellarium/stellarium/BUILDING.md

 export PATH=~/Qt/5.12/clang_64/bin:$PATH
 ```

+#### Windows

+- Install the [Microsoft Visual Studio Community 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15) (or "better" -- e.g. Professional) from Microsoft website
+- To get the source code of Stellarium you need to install some git environment.
+[Git for Windows](https://git-scm.com/download/win) seems ok, or the Git Bash and Git GUI, whatever seems suitable for you.
+But it is not necessary.
+- You can get latest version of Qt from website of [Qt Company](http://www.qt.io/download-open-source/).
+We recommend to use Qt 5.9 or later.
+You must select Qt Script and msvc2017 among so many checkboxes.

+After installing all required libraries and tools you should configure the build environment.

+Add `C:\Qt\Qt5.9.9` to `PATH` variable - you should add string `C:\Qt\Qt5.9.9\msvc2017;C:\Qt\Qt5.9.9\msvc2017\bin` for 32-bit or `C:\Qt\Qt5.9.9\msvc2017_64;C:\Qt\Qt5.9.9\msvc2017_64\bin` for 64-bit to `PATH` variable.

+**Note:** After changes to the `PATH` variable you should reboot the computer to apply those changes.

 ## Getting the source code

 We recommend using a copy of our git repository to build your own installation